Codra-Ingenierie-Informatique/DataLab_Client/doc/index.rst

 For more details, see DataLab `Documentation`_.

-DataLab Client (`cdl_client` package) is a Python library providing a proxy to DataLab server.
-It allows to use DataLab features from a remote computer, or from a third-party application.
+DataLab Simple Client (``cdlclient`` package) is a Python library providing a remote proxy to a DataLab application (server).
+It allows to use DataLab features from a remote computer, and/or from a third-party application.

 .. figure:: _static/plotpy-stack-powered.png
     :align: center